-european centre of excellence for sustainable water technology Characterisation and tuning of DOLLOPs in potable waters undersaturated $CaCO_3$ solutions consisting mostly, but not entirely, of CaCO3 can be accounted for as much as half the calcium present in solution [1].
+Prenucleation clusters in undersaturated CaCO3 solutions consisting mostly of CaCO3 can be accounted for as much as half the calcium present in solution.
+These clusters are thermodynamically stable and in the range of nm [1].
 These "sloppy" objects have earned the felicitous name "DOLLOPs" (Dynamically-Ordered Liquid-Like Oxyanion Polymers) [2] (Fig. 1a).
 These hydrated clusters are found to aggregate into much larger (4-100 nm) particles [3] (Fig 1b and Fig. 2), forming a liquid emulsion at neutral pH [4].
 Little is known about the concentration, size distribution, structure and dynamics of DOLLOPs in potable waters.
 Investigating these parameters and the ratio of Ca2+ in DOLLOPs compared to the overall Ca2+ concentration offers the chance of extending the parameters of water quality.
 The chemistry of aqueous systems [5] can be understood and dealt with more accurately if DOLLOPs are taken into account and characterized properly.
 Moreover, it has been suggested recently that DOLLOPs provide the basis for a plausible mechanism for magnetic treatment based on the gradient of the applied field rather than its absolute strength [6, 7].
-Fig. 2 Schematic illustration of the mechanism of nucleation of DOLLOPs according to classical nucleation theory (CNT, top) and the pre-nucleation cluster (PNC) pathway (bottom) [8].
-The PNC pathway has gained more attentions during the last years and it can be more rationalized for creating DOLLOPs in CaCO3 solutions in different experiments.
-Technological challenge DOLLOPs are small, fragile objects in relatively low concentrations (estimated to be in the order of 104-105 particles per mL), which makes the characterization of the number, size distribution and structure of DOLLOPs a big challenge.
-They have to be measured in solution, since filtering and drying them will irreversibly change their properties.
-In order to achieve this goal, state-of-the-art liquid separation (FFF) and detection techniques (MALS-ICP) will have to be applied.